 how the orcs work only to destroy the work of others."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Bruno_KopteWrite a Review